 If you were to explore the world's most popular poker games, Texas Hold'em has been right near the top of the list for over a century.
 Due to its easy-to-understand gameplay and being brought into the mainstream by popular culture in recent years, Hold'em is now the most popular game found in U.S. casinos.

-On the heels of that popularity came newer games based off the original, like Live Dealer Texas Hold'em, which has gained the acclaim of its own and widespread acceptance among online casino players and other states where online gambling is legal.
+On the heels of that popularity came newer games based on the original, like Live Dealer Texas Hold'em, which has gained the acclaim of its own and widespread acceptance among online casino players and other states where online gambling is legal.
 This poker variant is a fast-paced five-card game played with two hole cards (not showing to the table) and five community cards against the dealer as opposed to other online casino players and provides excitement as Texas Hold'em is given a twist and your skills are put to the test against the house.

 Live Dealer Texas Hold'em is not quite the same as traditional Texas Hold'em as many may see on television.
 The goal is the same: to form the best five-card hand possible in order to win the pot, but there are plenty of subtle differences.